aalex954/Log4PowerShell/README.md

 A simple find and replace works.

-Lets build the project with Maven
+Lets build the project with Maven:

 `mvn clean package -DskipTests`